wcclima/pi-estimator/README.md

 This is a simple, popular application of the Monte Carlo method to estimate the value of the mathematical constant $\pi$.
 It is purely pedagogical in purpose and serves as a visual aid to see the method in action.

-The modulo `pi_estimator` produces a estimate for the value of the constant $\pi$, as well as animations of how the estimation evolves as the number of samples used in the method increases and a depiction of the sampling.
+The modulo `pi_estimator` generates an estimate for the value of the constant $\pi$, as well as animations of how the estimation evolves as the number of samples used in the method increases and of the sampling procedure.